US Open 2016: Djokovic reaches final

 The trainer worked on Djokovic's serving shoulder; he hit just one ace -- in the first set -- and seven double faults.

-Yet he is close to collecting a 13th major.
+But he is close to collecting a 13th major.